ArchiMate Graph Explorer

 Lifecycle Status Filter

 A lifecycle Status property is a useful way to identify Current state, Future state and Deprecated elements in a model.
 The status values only have to be set for non-Current elements, everything else is assumed to be "Current" state.
-The Element Status dropdown list filter can be configured in the settings.js file.
+The values in the Element Status dropdown list filter can be configured in the settings.js file.

 Adding a Stereotype property to elements is a really useful way to improve the understandability of you model.
 This is covered in more detail in the Archi Tips and Tricks page.
 A label which displays the stereotype property (inside guillemet characters) beside each element can be enabled/disabled by a flag in the settings.js file.

 Data Classification Styling

 It's imperative to have a solid understanding of data classification to effectively manage data privacy across an organisation.
 A DataClassificationLevel property can be used to label data objects with the appropriate classification.
 A common approach is to use TLP; Red, Amber & Green.
 This feature uses the DataClassificationLevel property to set the colour of the nodes based on a configurable colour map, which is useful to highlight how sensitive data is managed across the architecture.
 This feature can be configured in the settings.js file.